rugube/rugube/README.md

 - 🔭 I’m currently working on My first mobile application, Zim-Travel

-- 🌱 I’m currently learning Mobile Application development with Flutter and also front-end developmen with React.js
+- 🌱 I’m currently learning Mobile Application development with Flutter and also front-end development with React.js

 - 👯 I’m looking to collaborate on Projects,Tech Articles